Nelson-5553/pydocs/src/content/docs/en/introduction/what-is-python.md

 ---
-title: ¿Que es Python?
+title: What's python?
-description: Guía para comenzar
+description: A guide for getting started
 sidebar:
   order: 1
 ---

-Python es un lenguaje de programación ampliamente utilizado en las aplicaciones web, el desarrollo de software, la ciencia de datos y el machine learning (ML).
-Los desarrolladores utilizan Python porque es eficiente y fácil de aprender, además de que se puede ejecutar en muchas plataformas diferentes.
-El software Python se puede descargar gratis, se integra bien a todos los tipos de sistemas y aumenta la velocidad del desarrollo.
+Python is a programming language that is widely used in web applications, software development, data science, and machine learning (ML).
+Developers use Python because it's efficient and easy to learn, and it can be run on many different platforms.
+Python software can be downloaded for free, integrates well with all types of systems, and increases development speed.

-## Historia de Python
+## History of Python

-Python fue creado a principios de los años 90 por Guido van Rossum en el Stichting Mathematisch Centrum (CWI, véase https://www.cwi.nl) de los Países Bajos como sucesor de un lenguaje llamado ABC.
-Guido sigue siendo el principal autor de Python, aunque incluye muchas contribuciones de otras personas.
+Python was created in the early 1990s by Guido van Rossum at the Stichting Mathematisch Centrum (CWI, see https://www.cwi.nl) in the Netherlands as a successor to the ABC language.
+Guido continues to be the principal author of Python.

-En 1995, Guido continuó su trabajo sobre Python en la Corporation for National Research Initiatives (CNRI, véase https://www.cnri.reston.va.us) en Reston, Virginia, donde publicó varias versiones del software.
+In 1995, Guido continued his work on Python at the Corporation for National Research Initiatives (CNRI, see https://www.cnri.reston.va.us) in Reston, Virginia, where several versions of the software were released.

-En mayo de 2000, Guido y el equipo central de desarrollo de Python se trasladaron a BeOpen.com para formar el equipo BeOpen PythonLabs.
-En octubre del mismo año, el equipo de PythonLabs se trasladó a Digital Creations, que se convirtió en Zope Corporation.
-En 2001, se formó la Python Software Foundation (PSF, ver https://www.python.org/psf/), una organización sin ánimo de lucro creada específicamente para poseer la Propiedad Intelectual relacionada con Python.
-Zope Corporation fue miembro patrocinador de la PSF.
+In May 2000, Guido and the Python development team moved to BeOpen.com to form the BeOpen PythonLabs.
+In October of the same year, the PythonLabs team moved to Digital Creations, which became Zope Corporation.
+In 2001, the Python Software Foundation (PSF, see https://www.python.org/psf/) was formed, a non-profit organization specifically created to own the intellectual property related to Python.
+Zope Corporation was a sponsor of the PSF.

-## Características principales de Python
+## Key Features of Python

-Python ha sido diseñado para ser simple, potente y versátil.
-A continuación se detallan algunas de sus características clave que lo han convertido en uno de los lenguajes más populares del mundo:
+Python has been designed to be simple, powerful, and versatile.
+Here are some of its key features that have made it one of the most popular programming languages in the world:

 ---

-### Tipado dinámico
+### Dynamic Typing

-Python es un lenguaje de tipado dinámico, lo que significa que no necesitas declarar el tipo de una variable al momento de crearla.
-El tipo se determina automáticamente en tiempo de ejecución.
+Python is a dynamically typed language, which means you don't need to declare the type of a variable when you create it.
+The type is determined automatically at runtime.

-Esto permite escribir código más conciso y flexible, aunque también requiere cuidado para evitar errores de tipo.
+This lets you write code more efficiently and flexibly, without having to worry about type declarations.

 ---

-### Sintaxis clara y concisa
+### Clear and concise Syntax

-Uno de los mayores atractivos de Python es su sintaxis legible, que se asemeja al lenguaje humano.
-Esto facilita tanto el aprendizaje como el mantenimiento del código.
+One of the major advantages of Python is its clear and concise syntax, which resembles human language.
+This makes it easier to learn and maintain code.

 - No se usan llaves para delimitar bloques, sino indentación.
 - La lectura del código es más fluida, lo que promueve buenas prácticas de desarrollo.

 ---

-### Soporte multiparadigma
+### Multi-paradigm support

-Python no obliga a un único estilo de programación.
-Ofrece soporte para varios paradigmas, lo que permite a los desarrolladores elegir el enfoque que mejor se adapte a su proyecto:
+Python does not mandate a single programming style.
+It offers support for multiple paradigms, allowing developers to choose the approach that best suits their project:

-- **Programación orientada a objetos (POO):** Permite definir clases, objetos, herencia y encapsulación.
+- **Object-oriented programming (OOP):** Allows you to define classes, objects, inheritance and encapsulation.
-- **Programación funcional:** Incluye funciones de orden superior, funciones anónimas y herramientas como `map`, `filter`, y `reduce`.
+- **Functional programming:** Includes higher-order functions, anonymous functions and tools such as `map`, `filter`, and `reduce`.
-- **Estilo imperativo o procedural:** También puedes escribir código de forma secuencial, como en los scripts tradicionales.
+- **Imperative or procedural style:** You can also write code sequentially, as in traditional scripting.

-Esta flexibilidad permite utilizar Python en múltiples escenarios, desde pequeños scripts hasta grandes aplicaciones empresariales o científicas.
+This flexibility allows Python to be used in multiple scenarios, from small scripts to large enterprise or scientific applications.

-## Filosofía de Python (Zen de Python)
+## Python Philosophy (Python Zen)

-Python no solo es un lenguaje de programación, sino que también incorpora una filosofía de diseño que influye profundamente en cómo se escribe y se entiende el código.
+Python is not only a programming language, but it also embodies a design philosophy that profoundly influences how code is written and understood.

-Esta filosofía está resumida en el **Zen de Python**, un conjunto de principios creado por Tim Peters que guían el desarrollo y el estilo del lenguaje.
+This philosophy is encapsulated in the **Zen of Python**, a set of principles created by Tim Peters that guide the development and style of the language.

-Algunas de sus ideas clave incluyen:
+Some of its key ideas include:

-- Lo simple es mejor que lo complejo.
+- Simple is better than complex.
-- Lo explícito es mejor que lo implícito.
+- Explicit is better than implicit.
-- La legibilidad cuenta.
+- Readability counts.
-- Los errores nunca deberían pasar silenciosamente.
+- Errors should never pass silently.
-- Hay una —y preferiblemente solo una— manera obvia de hacerlo.
+- There is one - and preferably only one - obvious way to do it.

-Estos principios fomentan un código limpio, legible y mantenible, y son parte fundamental del espíritu de la comunidad Python.
+These principles encourage clean, readable and maintainable code, and are a fundamental part of the Python community spirit.
- Puedes leer el Zen completo aquí: [PEP 20 - The Zen of Python](https://peps.python.org/pep-0020/)
+ You can read the full Zen here: [PEP 20 - The Zen of Python](https://peps.python.org/pep-0020/)